Substra/substra-examples/mnist/README.md

     ```
 * checkout this repository

-All commands in this example are run from the `substra/examples/titanic/` folder.
+All commands in this example are run from the `mnist` folder.

 ## Data preparation